Overview & Background of The Healthy Eating Index

 Learn More About the Healthy Eating Index

-- Developing the HEI provides more information about the development of the HEI and how it has evolved.
+- Developing the HEI Components and Scoring Standards provides more information about the development of the HEI and how it has evolved.

 - Evaluation and Validation of the HEI provides information about how each version of the HEI has been evaluated for validity.

-- Comparing the HEI–2005, HEI–2010 & HEI-2015 provides an overview of the key differences between the two versions, as well as a comparison table.
+- Comparing the HEI-2015, HEI-2010 & HEI–2005 provides an overview of the key differences between the versions, as well as a comparison table.

 - Research Uses provides an overview of the types of research that can be done using the HEI.

-- Tools for Researchers gives step-by-step instructions on calculating scores and provides sample SAS code for various types of analyses.
+- Choosing a Method and SAS Code illustrate considerations for choosing a method and provide sample SAS code for various types of analyses.

 - Selected Healthy Eating Index Publications provides a list of papers on the HEI–2005, HEI–2010 and HEI-2015 and examples of how they have been used in research to assess diet quality at various levels, including food supply, community, and individual levels.